LordMisfit/DV-DS-CompatPacks6/README.md

  - Running - 3.
 To run Happy Time Circus 2 w/ "Aetherius" Command line: "start gzdoom.exe -iwad doom2.wad -file "DV-DS-ComboPack" "DV-DS-CompatPacks6/circus2" +hud_scale 0 exit"

  - Running - 4.
-To run DUMP-1 w/ "Aetherius" Command line: "start gzdoom.exe -iwad doom2.wad -file "DV-DS-ComboPack" "DV-DS-Compatpacks6/DUMP1" +hud_scale 0 exit"
+To run Hell Ground w/ "Aetherius" Command line: "start gzdoom.exe -iwad doom2.wad -file "DV-DS-ComboPack" "DV-DS-CompatPacks6/HellGround" +hud_scale 0 exit"
- - Important: DUMP-1, DUMP-2's & DUMP-3's "remove everything on level start" feature is removed in these versions due to the mod's RPG nature, and resetting everything per level would destroy the mod's main function gameplay wise.

  - Running - 5.
-To run DUMP-2 w/ "Aetherius" Command line: "start gzdoom.exe -iwad doom2.wad -file "DV-DS-ComboPack" "DV-DS-Compatpacks6/DUMP2-dvds.pk3" +hud_scale 0 exit"
+To run Strange Aeons w/ "Aetherius" Command line: "start gzdoom.exe -iwad doom2.wad -file "DV-DS-ComboPack" "DV-DS-CompatPacks6/StrangeAeons" +hud_scale 0 exit"
- - Important: DUMP-1, DUMP-2's & DUMP-3's "remove everything on level start" feature is removed in these versions due to the mod's RPG nature, and resetting everything per level would destroy the mod's main function gameplay wise.

  - Running - 6.
-To run DUMP-3 w/ "Aetherius" Command line: "start gzdoom.exe -iwad doom2.wad -file "DV-DS-ComboPack" "DV-DS-Compatpacks6/DUMP3" +hud_scale 0 exit"
- - Important: DUMP-1, DUMP-2's & DUMP-3's "remove everything on level start" feature is removed in these versions due to the mod's RPG nature, and resetting everything per level would destroy the mod's main function gameplay wise.

- - Running - 7.
-To run Epic [1] w/ "Aetherius" Command line: "start gzdoom.exe -iwad doom2.wad -file "DV-DS-ComboPack" "DV-DS-Compatpacks6/Epic" +hud_scale 0 exit"

- - Running - 8.
-To run Epic 2 w/ "Aetherius" Command line: "start gzdoom.exe -iwad doom2.wad -file "DV-DS-ComboPack" "DV-DS-Compatpacks6/Epic2" +hud_scale 0 exit"

- - Running - 9.
-To run Hell Ground w/ "Aetherius" Command line: "start gzdoom.exe -iwad doom2.wad -file "DV-DS-ComboPack" "DV-DS-CompatPacks6/HellGround" +hud_scale 0 exit"

- - Running - 10.
 To run Unloved w/ "Aetherius" Command line: "start gzdoom.exe -iwad doom2.wad -file "DV-DS-ComboPack" "DV-DS-CompatPacks6/Unloved" +hud_scale 0 exit"

  - ABOUT LegenDoomLite: Can be added to any mode [or game type or even normal Doom1/2] essentially by adding "DV-DS-CompatPacks/LegenDoomLite" into the command line as the last file loaded.
 This one does NOT have to be loaded as a seperate mod from the above and is basically compatible with any of them and thensome. :V